 The level of damage also has to do with the pre-existing condition of the plant.
 A younger plant will, naturally, succumb quicker.
 An older plant will, too.

-A well-tended plant is known to hold out for longer, no doubt due to other favoring factors( regular watering, a good potting mix, enough nutrients, etc.).
+A well-tended plant is known to hold out for longer due to other favoring factors( regular watering, a good potting mix, enough nutrients, etc.).

 It is another reason why gardeners and nursery owners recommend keeping up a strict schedule of feeding and care to ensure robustness.

-A healthy plant is less susceptible to both disease and an accident misstep, i.e., the spraying of too much vinegar.
+A healthy plant is less susceptible to disease and an accident misstep, i.e., spraying too much vinegar.

-Vinegar, when diluted with water, is a preferable alternative to plain, undiluted water.
+When diluted with water, vinegar is preferable to plain, undiluted water.
 Vinegar, as mentioned earlier, is acidic.

 It alters the soil pH, and while an acid-accustomed plant might fare better in its wake, most others don’t.
 Measurement is the watchword here, in addition to quantity.